Ph.D. Program – Frequently Asked Questions

 You may also register at the office of the School of Graduate Studies.

-The Ph.D. program at the Faculty of Medicine combines basic research on the genetic and molecular foundation of pathologies with applied pharmacological and clinical research in order to improve the expectancy and quality of human life.
+The Ph.D. program at the Faculty of Medicine combines fundamental research on the genetic and molecular foundation of pathologies with applied pharmacological and clinical research to improve the expectancy and quality of human life.